 You want tough nocks, especially if you’re using lighted ones.
 Imagine it takes you a day to track down your harvest.
 During that time, the running animal might slam the nock into trees or the ground.
 The nock might encounter moisture and changing temperatures.
 If you want that light to still be shining by the time you get to it, find a nock with a strong, weather-resistant design.

 The most common colors for lighted nocks are red and green, usually bright shades that are easy to see.
 Some have even more color choices like pink, purple and orange.
+You will also find yellow nocks.
 A wide variety of color choices lets you use trial and error to see which works best for your eyes and your area.

 That said, although a lot of picking out colors comes down to your personal preference, there is some evidence that suggests a best option.